 In contrast, a Certified Academic Therapist has advanced Multisensory Structured Language training.
 It is based in neuroscience and Orton-Gillingham methodology, proven effective for the dyslexic learner.
 MSLT is recommended by the American Academy of Pediatrics (Pediatrics 2011) for students with dyslexia, beginning as early as the end of Kindergarten.

 cannot give your child with dyslexia the one thing that is needed: the

 combined individual time (4-5 hours/week) and specialized expertise

 which is required to bridge some children from non-reader to

 independent, grade-level reader.

-Would you expect your child to become a good tennis player by attending an aerobic class, or participating on a softball team (running and swinging arms is practiced, right)?
+Would you expect your child to become a good tennis player by attending an aerobic class, or participating on a softball team (running and swinging arms are practiced, right)?
 Would you expect your pediatrician to do ENT surgery (they are both doctors, right)?
 Should volunteers (anyone who wants to help, or teenagers who need service hours, or college kids who like to work with kids) deliver physical therapy so it won't cost so much?

 Scientific evidence collected since the 1990's has identified the most effective instructional methods which enable those with dyslexia to read and write effectively.
-Multisensory Structured Language instruction (often called "Orton-Gillingham," after the educational pioneers who first identified the effective methods) has been practiced for over 80 years.
+Multisensory Structured Language instruction (often called "Orton-Gillingham," after the pioneers who first identified the effective methods) has been practiced for over 80 years.
 However only in the past 20 years has f-MRI technology enabled scientists to quantify the effectiveness of instructional methods, and clearly identify the right way to teach reading and writing to those with dyslexia.